 - Non-Honors Students: Your theme will consist of 3 additional courses (beyond the distribution requirements and PPE core courses) in a single theme in political economy.

-- Honors Students: Your theme will consist in 2 additional courses and your Honors thesis sequence, all in a single theme in political economy.
+- Honors Students: Your theme will consist of 2 additional courses and your Honors thesis sequence, all in a single theme in political economy.

 - At least two of these courses must be at the 400-level, and must come from at least two distinct academic disciplines.